-Brandy Price Klingman is the Clinical Administrator of St. Christopher's Addiction Wellness Center and the CEO of Legacy Behavioral Health in Baton Rouge, Louisiana.
+Brandy Price Klingman is the CEO of St. Christopher's Addiction Wellness Center and Legacy Behavioral Health in Baton Rouge, Louisiana.
 STC is an internationally renowned treatment facility that specializes in treating males with substance abuse and co-occurring disorders.
 Brandy has been a Licensed Clinical Social Worker in Louisiana helping thousands of patients break the chains of addiction and overcome mental health issues for over 10 years.
 She has developed programs and organizations that focus on treating the whole person and allowing patients to grow and flourish in a distraught society.
-In addition to her clinical roles, she is also a coveted speaker in academia presenting on topics ranging from group psychotherapy to health care policy, a specialty of hers after working in Washington, DC on policy reform.
+Brandy is also a coveted speaker in academia presenting on topics ranging from group psychotherapy to health care policy, a specialty of hers after working in Washington, DC on policy reform.
 She continues to pass the torch to future mental health and addiction treatment leaders by being a role model, mentor and supervisor for innumerable residents, masters-, and doctoral-level students.

 Dr. Artecona is board certified in general and forensic psychiatry, and a diplomat of the American Board of Addiction Medicine.
 He is an Assistant Professor of Psychiatry, and director of the Fellowship in Forensic Psychiatry with the Department of Psychiatry and Behavioral Sciences of Tulane University's School of Medicine.
 Speaking fluent Spanish and English, he has worked in the field of addiction for more than 20 years.